EbibleOrganizationTeam/eBibleApp/README.md

 - [x]  User can go back to the main activity.

 ### App Walkthough GIF
-`TODO://` Add the URL to your animated app walkthough `gif` in the image tag below, `YOUR_GIF_URL_HERE`.
-Make sure the gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after after adding gif)
+`TODO://` Add the URL to your animated app walkthough `gif` in the image tag below, https://github.com/EbibleOrganizationTeam/eBibleApp/blob/master/walktrough.gif.
+Make sure the gif actually renders and animates when viewing this README.

 <img src="YOUR_GIF_URL_HERE" width=250><br>